zeus911/certificate-authority-1/README.md

 # Certificate Authority

 ## Assumption(s):
-- Codebases checking out this repo, place it at $HOME/git/certificate-authority.
+- The repository is checked out to $HOME/git/certificate-authority.

 ## Root Certificate Authority (RCA) root certificate creation
 1. Individual designated as the RCA creates their Private Key (PK)